TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab6.md

  and the influence of class hierarchies on resolution.

 You should also come up with test cases for error checking on method names.
-This should include test cases for errors on duplicate definitions, missing definitions, and method overloading as well as for notes on method overriding.
+This should include test cases for errors on duplicate definitions, missing definitions, and method overloading.
 Similar to previous test cases, you can pair up positive (`0 errors`) and negative test cases.

 Make sure that there are no errors in tests with a `resolve x to y` clause.
-These tests are invalid when there are errors.
-{: .notice .notice-warning}

-### Testing notes

-Notes are notices that display some information.
-Testing notes is similar to testing errors, add a `x notes` clause to a test to expect notes in the test fragment.

-Make sure that there are no errors in tests with a `x notes` clause.
 These tests are invalid when there are errors.
 {: .notice .notice-warning}

 ### Testing Type Error Checking